 The Bottom Line

 - What is the Lean strategy?
 This we finally learn in Chapter 6 (pp. 141-162): Kaizen, a hands-on method that combines improvement with learning, and which, importantly, re-introduces an element of craft work to the workplace.
 A part of Toyota’s corporate strategy, as expressed by their Global Vision 2020, is “Always Better Cars.”
 This reflects the influence of kaizen in Toyota’s corporate-level strategy, which I discussed in a series of blog posts in fall of 2016.
 To learn more about Toyota-style kaizen, see Kaizen Forever: Teachings of Chihiro Nakao and Shingijutsu-Kaizen: The Art of Discovery and Learning.
-But we warned: There are many flavors of kaizen, most of which do not deliver business results.
+But be warned: There are many flavors of kaizen, most of which do not deliver business results.
 Lean-style kaizen (kaizen minus IE) is not the same as Toyota-style kaizen.
 Toyota-style kaizen is a very specific adaptation of industrial engineering methods, and it yields business results.
 CEOs must recognize that Toyota-style kaizen, as part of corporate strategy, will be personally challenging and more difficult to execute that the usual (delegated) corporate strategies such as mergers and acquisitions.

 - Ultimately, The Lean Strategy is about Lean as a management system and argues that kaizen should be the corporate-level strategy.
+Kaizen can be an element of corporate-level strategy, but not the sole corporate strategy.

 Reflecting on the last 30 years of Lean, it is apparent that the leaders of the Lean movement, and nearly all others as well, did not recognize or fully understand what they were asking of CEOs.
 It includes asking CEOs to: